 The Risks Of Redesigning A Website

 At some point, every website will need a redesign.
 While there are many good reasons for a redesign—from branding to technology to product launches to things just not working all that well anymore—there are also plenty of bad reasons to redesign a website.
 Far too often, I see companies dive into a redesign, excited about the new look and the possibilities for what could be only to see the new design fail.
 Following the redesign, they see decreased search rankings, traffic, engagement, reputation, sales, leads, or other conversions.

-The problem for many redesigns usually stems from not understanding the value in the current website’s design and functionality prior to embarking on the redesign.
+The problem stems from not fully understanding the value in the current website’s design and functionality prior to embarking on the redesign.
 There is some value within your current website that is causing it to rank in search results and drive conversions.
 That value can exist even if the website’s current look is ugly or outdated.
-So, before you consider redesigning your website, you want to ensure you understand your website’s value so that you can redesign in the right way and for the right reasons.
+Before you consider redesigning your website, you want to ensure you understand your website’s value so that you can redesign in the right way and for the right reasons.

-Let’s start by getting clear on terms.
+Let’s start by defining terms.
 A website redesign can mean many different things, but commonly it means one of three things.

 - Restructure.
 A redesign can also involve changing the navigation and content.
 Links are added to and removed from the navigation.
 Pages are rewritten or removed entirely, while brand new pages are added into the mix.
 Often, this is called a restructure.

 Why Did Your Traffic Drop After a Redesign?